 AMD v.
 Samsung.

 I worked with a team of lawyers proving infringement of three AMD patents against thousands of Samsung products.
 In the courtroom I argued claim construction.
 I also argued a critical summary judgment motion against Samsung’s most experienced lead lawyer.
 Outside of the courtroom I played many roles.
 Among other things, I was responsible for proving patent damages.
 In addition, I managed technical analysis and reports by outside experts.
 As the case matured, I presented a mediation position for two important AMD patents.
 Finally, I negotiated and drafted a settlement agreement with Samsung.
-In what is said to be among the largest patent recoveries during that time, Samsung agreed to pay AMD $283 million.
+In what is said to be among the largest patent recoveries of that era, Samsung agreed to pay AMD $283 million.

 Other recoveries and matters:.